Best VPN for Android 2023: Top 5 Apps (Free & Premium)

 ExpressVPN's desktop app is one of the most user-friendly on the market.
 Its Android interface is even simpler and more neatly arranged than NordVPN's.
 In the main window, you'll see an On/Off button, and be afforded quick access to more than 3,000 servers in 160 locations across 94 countries.

 If you need other features, tap Options > Settings.
 When using the service's split tunneling, you can choose which apps should utilize your VPN connection.

 In addition, you'll be able to take advantage of a few data privacy and security tools, like the IP address checker, which lets you know whether your location and IP are really hidden.
 Rounding things out is a nifty password generator.

 The only downside is that even in its most affordable 12-month subscription package, ExpressVPN remains expensive.
 Other VPNs offer a much better price-performance ratio.

 Surfshark: Price-Performance Winner, Also for Android

-While on the topic of price-performance ratios, allow us to introduce you to the winner of that accolade from our review: Surfshark.
-When comparing how well a VPN from our sample performed to what the service will set a user back, Surfshark excelled in the first, while posting one of the lowest numbers for the latter.
+While on the topic of value for money, allow us to introduce Surfshark, which was our price-performance pick.
+When comparing how well a VPN from our sample performed to what the service costs, Surfshark offers a lot of performance for a small investment.
 Its 24-month subscription will only cost you around a third as much as the same from ExpressVPN.

-But price isn't the only advantage to being a Surfshark user: Its speeds are first-rate, all important features (including split tunneling) are offered on Android, and the app is easy to use.
+But the price isn't the only advantage Surfshark users enjoy: Its speeds are first-rate, all important features (including split tunneling) are offered on Android, and the app is easy to use.

 Among both desktop and Android VPNs, Surfshark offers the best price-performance ratio.